thunknyc/i7t/README.md

 collection which supports the `core.col` / `length` method via the `len` procedure.

+Aside from the semantics of application described above, I7t's semantics are identical to Scheme.
+I7t is compiled into Scheme, and the translated code preserves the position of tail expressions in the resulting Scheme, so, unlike Clojure, I7t features TCO.
+(For this reason I7t lacks the `recur` form.

 Pull requests and issue submissions are welcomed.

 ## Using I7t